My 15 µseconds of fame: "Block Stacking Game" was featured on the Instructables homepage back in 2015.

 3. Replay - Emit a captured IR signal.

-I'm also proud of the h4x0r aesthetic the hand-built device ended up with.
+While I never got the replay to work quite right I am proud of the h4x0r aesthetic the hand-built device ended up with.

 I needed a way to accurately measure current draw over time for devices drawing a few or tens of milliamps.
 Rather than buy expensive test gear I just threw together three parts from SparkFun: